Avoid Probate by developing an estate plan 05.10.2022

 What do you want for your loved ones when you are gone?
 A protracted, expensive public legal process (known as probate) or an efficient disposition of the assets in your estate?

 Most individuals want control over what happens to their assets when they pass away.
 And most people want the disposition of assets to be as easy, streamlined and tax efficient as possible for the people we leave behind.

-A Last Will states who will be the executive of your estate, who will be the guardians of your minor children, who will receive your assets, and how and when they will receive them.
+A Last Will states who will be the executor of your estate, who will be the guardians of your minor children, who will receive your assets, and how and when they will receive them.

 But having a will doesn’t help your heirs avoid probate, which is a time consuming, expensive, and public process.
 Developing an estate plan also involves creating a Living Trust.
 A Living Trust provides lifetime and after death property management, more flexibility in how your assets will be distributed, avoids probate, and most importantly, provides for immediate asset distribution.
 The benefits of an estate plan are clear.